 It made a star of Catherine Deneuve, playing Geneviève, a teenage girl working in her mother’s umbrella shop, whose mechanic lover is drafted to fight in Algeria.
 Pregnant with his child and wistfully pining for his return, she also attracts the eye of a quiet young jeweller, Roland Cassard (Marc Michel), whom her mother slowly persuades her is a more eligible suitor.

-Among Demy’s few disciples in pushing the film musical in a modern direction is Baz Luhrmann, whose Paris-set Moulin Rouge (2001) scored a similar tale of unrequited love to a mashup of pop songs old and new.
-But watching the digitally restored version of The Umbrellas of Cherbourg (newly released on DVD and Blu-ray), with the colours once again as wet-paint bright as Demy intended, it’s easy to see how this world of heightened décor has been an influence on the films of Wes Anderson.
+Among Demy’s few disciples in pushing the film musical in a modern direction – at least until Damien Chazelle came along – is Baz Luhrmann, whose Paris-set Moulin Rouge (2001) scored a similar tale of unrequited love to a mashup of pop songs old and new.
+But, watching the digitally restored version of The Umbrellas of Cherbourg (available on DVD and Blu-ray), with the colours once again as wet-paint bright as Demy intended, it’s easy to see how this world of heightened décor has also been an influence on the films of Wes Anderson.
 From The Darjeeling Limited (2007) to Moonrise Kingdom (2012), Anderson’s films share the same wistful romanticism, the same care and attention to set design and immaculate story worlds.

-Demy’s classic may be half a century old, but the spell it cast back in 1964 just won’t be broken.
+Demy’s classic may be more than half a century old, but the spell it cast back in 1964 just won’t be broken.

 Watch an exclusive extract from The Umbrellas of Cherbourg